-Deploy OVF Template ? ••
+Deploy OVF Template ?

-Deploy OVF Template 1 Source 1 a Select source 1 b Review details 2 Destination 2 a Select name and folder 2 b Select storage 2 c Setup networks 3 Ready to complete Select name and location for the deployed template Name: Select a folder or datacenter Search Image: The folder you select is where the entity will be located, and will be used to apply permissions to it.
-The name of the entity must be unique within each vCenter Server VM folder.
+1 Source 1 a Select source 1 b Review details 2 Destination 2 a Select name and folder 2 b Select storage 2 c Setup networks 3 Ready to complete Select name and folder Specify a name and location for the deployed template Name: Select a folder or datacenter Search Image: Ima

-Back Next Finish Cano :el
+Back Next Finish Cancel D,

-- 9. In the Select Storage section, choose the appropriate storage device and make sure that Thin Provision is selected.
+- 9. On the Select Storage step, choose the appropriate storage device and make sure that Thin Provision is selected.
 Click Next. - 10.
 In the Setup networks section, select SAFETY NET as the destination and click Next.